Gavin Brown (footballer): Early life and playing career

 Brown was recruited into Collingwood Magpies from Templestowe where he contributed to the side for over a decade.
 Brown was part of the Magpies under-19 premiership side in 1986 with Damian Monkhorst, Mick McGuane and Gavin Crosisca, who all made their debuts with the senior side in 1987.
 Brown quickly showed his true value as a tough and courageous footballer, and a great man off the field.
 He earned the nickname "Rowdy" because of his quiet demeanour off the field.
 Brown started well in his career, earning his first Victorian guernsey in State of Origin football in his debut season.

 In 1989, Brown turned into a great young footballer, winning the Copeland Trophy, awarded to the club's best and fairest player, after finishing third the year before.
 In the same year, he made an impact against South Australia in State of Origin, winning the EJ Whitten Medal.
 His good form continued into 1990 when he played an important part in Collingwood winning the premiership, their first in 32 years.
 Brown played mainly as a forward, after starting his career as a wingman.
 He was knocked out in the quarter-time brawl in the grand final against Essendon, but returned late in the game and kicked his second goal.
 A year later, Brown continued his enthusiastic and courageous work on the field and finished runner-up in the best and fairest as well as earning his first All-Australian selection as a half-forward.

 Brown was known as a courageous player and the AFL Players Association awarded him the inaugural Robert Rose Award for Most Courageous Player in 1991 and again in 1992.

-In 1994, Brown was rewarded for his hard work with the captaincy and he played good football.
-He gained his second All-Australian selection, and won his second Copeland Trophy, finishing equal with recruit Nathan Buckley.
+In 1994, Brown was rewarded for his hard work with the captaincy, and he played solid football.
+He gained his second All-Australian selection, and he won his second Copeland Trophy, finishing equal with recruit Nathan Buckley.
 He suffered hamstring injuries in 1995–1996, which hampered his career, but in 1997 he made a comeback, winning his third Copeland Trophy.
-He also captained the stateside against South Australia, winning a second EJ Whitten Medal for his best on ground performance due to a brilliant job on Darren Jarman.
+He also captained the state side against South Australia, winning a second E. J. Whitten Medal for his best-on-ground performance due to a brilliant job on Darren Jarman.

-Brown handed over the Magpies' captaincy to Nathan Buckley at the end of 1998, despite his willingness to keep the leadership role.
-As his career was coming to an end he continued to play good football in 1999 despite the team's lack of success and was impressive with the youngsters around him, with another top-three finish in the best and fairest.
+Brown handed over the Magpies' captaincy to Nathan Buckley at the end of 1998 despite his willingness to keep the leadership role.
+As his career was coming to an end, he continued to play good football in 1999 despite the team's lack of success and was impressive with the youngsters around him, with another top-three finish in the best and fairest.
 He retired at the end of 2000.